rachgupta/Flixter/README.md

 # Project 1 - *Flixter*
 Rachna Gupta

-Flixter is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Flixter is a movies app that shows current movies and their details using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+It is meant to be an exercise for me to demonstrate basic iOS design layouts and concepts.

 Time spent: **24** hours spent in total